4rkal/blog/content/posts/obsidianhugo.md

 This means that I can automatically insert this template into any file and start writing!

 ## Folder Syncing
-Now I want all of my files in my vault/Blog directory to be copied over to the blog/content
+Now I want all of my files in my vault/Blog directory to be copied over to the blog/content.
+Essentially connecting Hugo and Obsidian.

 Thank's to a helpful discord user I found the [obsidian-shellcommands](https://github.com/Taitava/obsidian-shellcommands) plugin.